house-lovell/court-of-blades-wiki/source/content/Blue Devils.md

 - [[Chad]], a less accomplished duelist.

 #### Turf
-The Blue Devils inhabit a modest manor in Ilrien, boasting a wide interior courtyard. [[The Spring Tournament]] is hosted at this venue.
+The Blue Devils inhabit a modest manor in Ilrien, boasting a wide interior courtyard.
+The [[Anno Primo Spring Season|Tournament Primavera]] is hosted at this venue.

 #### Notable Events